lauren-aka-proudunicornmods/Slime-hutch/Slime-Hutch/readme.md

 (Floor and Window Configuration currently not working for unknown reasons.
 See [changelog](https://github.com/lauren-mods/StardewMods/blob/main/Slime-Hutch/changelogs.md))

+### size
+The original mod is 'large', the new is 'small'.
+I might add a medium soon also.

+- "small"
+- "large"
+Default = large

 ### bowls
 Do you want to use my bowls?